Psychosis

 Symptoms

-Symptoms can vary.
+Symptoms of psychosis can vary.
 They may include:

 • Hallucinations—hearing, seeing, smelling, tasting, or feeling things that are not there